AESOP Silver Jubilee

-In 2012, the Association of European Schools of Planning will be 25 years old.
+In 2012, the Association of European Schools of Planning is 25 years old.

-We wish to use this opportunity to strengthen the cooperation between European and worldwide planning organisations.
-We wish to promote planning as a full-fledged discipline of knowledge, research, education and practice.
+We wished to use this opportunity to strengthen the cooperation between European and worldwide planning organisations.
+We wished to promote planning as a full-fledged discipline of knowledge, research, education and practice.
 We also wish to discuss the current situation in planning and delineate future steps to be taken.

 28 January 2012, Cappenberg Schloss (in co-operation with Dortmund University)